awkwardblackcoder/beginner-javascript-notes/5-what-is-use-strict.md

 According to [W3Schools](https://www.w3schools.com/js/js_strict.asp),

-The "use strict" directive was new in ECMAScript version 5.
+The `use strict` directive was new in ECMAScript version 5.

 It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.